RulesCommittee/BylawsRepository/README.md

     - (d) All officers must be students enrolled in the undergraduate program or the Myra Kraft Transitional Year Program at Brandeis University.

-    - (e) All Officers must complete Bystander Training or a Diversity, Equity, and Inclusion Training once annually as recorded by the Office of Prevention Services and the Office of Diversity, Equity, & Inclusion.
-Failure to comply will result in club de-chartering and de-recognition with the exception of the 2018-2019 academic year.
+    - (e) All Officers must complete Bystander Training and Diversity, Equity, and Inclusion Training once annually as recorded by the Office of Prevention Services and the Office of Diversity, Equity, & Inclusion.
+Two Club Officers must also attend Budgeting, Recruitment, Event Planning and General Student Activities trainings.
+Failure to comply will result in club de-chartering and de-recognition.

     - (f) The Senate may, by majority vote, mandate that a particular Club Officer report before the Senate.